karelv/gc_home/utils/examples/cl.md

 |                | S_OFF          |                | 8              |

 ## Data Table

-Optionally you can add a `Comment` column to let you remember what it actually means.

 | IN Commands | IN States      | IN Actions | IN Value | OUT Cmd    | OUT States     | OUT Actions | OUT Value |
 |-------------|----------------|------------|----------|------------|----------------|-------------|-----------|